-Below are the requirements students need to upload to their CORE count in order to matriculate into the program successfully:
+Below are the requirements students need to upload to their CORE account in order to matriculate into the program successfully:

-- Hepatitis B 3 Vaccinations AND Positive Titer - Tetanus, Diphtheria, and Pertussis (Tdap) Proof of a booster shot within the past 10 years - Varicella (Chicken Pox) Proof of 2 vaccination dates OR Positive titer results showing immunity - Measles, Mumps, and Rubella (MMR) Proof of 2 vaccination dates OR Positive titer results showing immunity - Tuberculosis (TB) PPD Skin Test 2 negative PPD skin tests administered more than 7 days apart OR a negative TB a negative QuantiFeron or a negative chest x-ray report (for those who have previously had a positive PPD result).
+- Hepatitis B complete a 2 or 3 dose vaccination series OR positive titer - Tetanus, Diphtheria, and Pertussis (Tdap) Proof of a booster shot within the past 10 years

+- Varicella (Chicken Pox) Proof of 2 vaccination dates OR Positive titer results showing immunity - Measles, Mumps, and Rubella (MMR) Proof of 2 vaccination dates OR Positive titer results showing immunity - Tuberculosis (TB) PPD Skin Test 2 negative PPD skin tests administered more than 7 days apart OR a negative TB a negative QuantiFERON or a negative chest x-ray report (for those who have previously had a positive PPD result).
 This PPD requirement may vary from site to site.
-Please be sure to follow the specific experiential site TB requirements. - Influenza: Proof of a flu shot administered between August and October of each academic year.
+Please be sure to follow the specific experiential site TB requirements. - Influenza: Proof of a flu shot administered between August and October of each academic year. - COVID-19 -Proof of initial vaccination series plus boosters if eligible based on CDC guidelines for healthcare professionals